 Arriving in the city the modern buildings caught my attention, but Malmö and the history are very well connected.
 Going around I saw some old constructions and elegant palaces.
 I asked and read about it, discovering that the origins, according to the books, come from 1275.
-In XV century the inhabitants built a new citadel and the castle.
+In the XV century, the inhabitants built a new citadel and the castle.
 The population was quite limited in terms of numbers.
-It started to grow a lot in XX century, especially after the construction of a big shipyard, the largest in Europe, in XIX century.
+It started to grow a lot in the XX century, especially after the construction of a big shipyard, the largest in Europe, in the XIX century.

 You will enjoy the city.